XikunHuang/TAKN/README.md

 All 64 topic networks are available at: [https://zenodo.org/record/5602570](https://zenodo.org/record/5602570).

-If you who want to generate topic networks by yourself, here are steps:
+If you want to generate topic networks by yourself, here are steps:

 1. Download [Wikipedia dump](https://dumps.wikimedia.org/enwiki/).